Siege of Calcutta: Second pretext

-The second incident concerned the construction of new fortifications by both the Company and French at their Bengali strongholds.
+The second incident concerned the construction of new fortifications by both the Company and the French at their Bengali strongholds.
 Both had long been battling for dominance along the southeast coast of India, known as the Carnatic.
 So far, they had kept the peace in Bengal, their rivalries confined to the marketplace.
 But with war, though as yet undeclared, being waged between the two nations in Europe, officials at Calcutta and Chandernagore decided that their long-neglected defenses needed to be strengthened in case hostilities erupted in Bengal.

 When the newly enthroned nawab learned of the new fortifications, he immediately ordered them to halt their work and to raze any new construction, promising to protect both foreign enclaves from attack as his grandfather had before him.
-The French, realizing just how tenuous their position in Bengal really was, meekly replied that they were not building foreign fortifications, merely repairing their existing structures.
+The French replied that they were not building foreign fortifications but merely repairing their existing structures.
 The Company reacted differently.
-Roger Drake, the 35-year-old acting governor general of Calcutta, stated that they were only preparing for their own protection-strongly implying that the nawab would be powerless to provide it.
+Roger Drake, the 35-year-old acting governor general of Calcutta, stated that they were only preparing for their own protection-strongly implying that the Nawab would be powerless to provide it.

 Siege

-First Battles
+First battles

-Rumours quickly spread that the Company gathered forces from Madras and planned to invade Bengal.
+Rumours quickly spread that the Company had gathered forces from Madras (now Chennai) and planned to invade Bengal.

-By the end of May, a specialised army of 50 strength, had been assembled under the command of Diwan Mohanlal.
-The nawab sent a letter to Governor Drake.
-It was no less than a declaration of war.
+By the end of May, a huge army of 50,000 strong had been assembled under the command of Raj Durlabh.
+The Nawab sent a letter to Governor Drake that was effectively a declaration of war.